ppreshant/ubuntu-wifi-troibleshooting/Ubuntu-wifi-troubleshoot.md

 [askubuntu](https://askubuntu.com/questions/1280328/ubuntu-20-04-killer-ax500s-dbs-drivers-support)
   - Downloaded this on another ubuntu and onto a pendrive and installed it in the problematic computer
   1. on an ubuntu with internet, ensure that focal-fossa mirrors are accessed by apt-get. open `etc/apt/sources.list` as admin in gedit/text editor, add this line `deb http://mirrors.kernel.org/ubuntu focal-updates main` at the end _(remove this line after the task is done if your OS is not focal-fossa version)_
-  2. Use this to download the package (not install) onto a local folder, `cd desired/folder` ; `apt-get -d -o dir::cache=`pwd` -o Debug::NoLocking=1 install boot-repair` and copy it into a USB drive. _Source:_ [superuser](https://superuser.com/questions/588167/apt-get-d-download-to-a-specific-directory)
+  2. Use this to download the package (not install) onto a local folder, `cd desired/folder` ; `apt-get -d -o dir::cache=`pwd` -o Debug::NoLocking=1 install linux-oem-20,04-edge` and copy it into a USB drive. _Source:_ [superuser](https://superuser.com/questions/588167/apt-get-d-download-to-a-specific-directory)
   3. Plug USB into problem ubuntu and `mv the folder` into a local folder, `cd` into it and install using `dpkg -i archives/*.deb`
   - Can follow up by updating the firmware to [latest](https://launchpad.net/ubuntu/+source/linux-firmware/1.187.20)